NZIBT do not arrange accommodation but can assist with more information to help you decide which is the best accommodation type for you.

 You can legally drive in New Zealand for up to 12 months if you have either a current driver’s licence from your home country or an International Driving Permit (IDP).
 After 12 months you are required to convert to a New Zealand licence.
 This applies to each visit to New Zealand.
 In New Zealand all drivers, including visitors from other countries, must carry their licence or permit at all times when driving.
 You will only be able to drive the same types of vehicles you are licensed to drive in your home country.
 The common legal age to rent a car in New Zealand is 21 years.

 Both Christchurch and Auckland offer a variety of public transport options from trams, to buses, taxis, trains, planes, scooters and bicycles!
-For more information refer to the Student Handbook.
+For more information refer to the Online Onsite Student handbook.

 Cost of Living